hoarseProgramming/BilvisionTennis/README.md

 ![Pocket Umpire](./BilvisionTennis/wwwroot/Images/pumpire.webp)

+## !Comes in two versions!

+The api branch makes you able to save and analyze the matches you've umpered.
+Just make sure to navigate to Bilvision.Api and do your docker compose up -d and it should work.

 ## Pocket Umpire!

 So you're taking up umpering tennis games?

 Got no clue what you're doing, but wan't to ump som games anyway?